Ultra-high-definition television: 2006–2010

 In 2008, Aptina Imaging announced the introduction of a new CMOS image sensor specifically designed for the NHK UHDTV project.
 During IBC 2008 Japan's NHK, Italy's RAI, BSkyB, Sony, Samsung, Panasonic Corporation, Sharp Corporation, and Toshiba (with various partners) demonstrated the first ever public live transmission of UHDTV, from London to the conference site in Amsterdam.

 On June 9, 2010, Panasonic announced that its professional plasma display lineup would include an 152 inch plasma display with 4K resolution.
 At the time of announcement, it was the largest 4K display and the largest television.

 On September 29, 2010, the NHK partnered up and recorded The Charlatans live in the UK in the UHDTV format, before broadcasting over the internet to Japan.

 2011

-On May 19, 2011, Sharp in collaboration with NHK demonstrated a direct-view 85 in LCD display capable of pixels at 10 bits per channel.
+On May 19, 2011, Sharp in collaboration with NHK demonstrated a direct-view 85 in LCD capable of pixels at 10 bits per channel.
 It was the first direct-view Super Hi-Vision-compatible display released.

 Before 2011, UHDTV allowed for frame rates of 24, 25, 50, and 60 fps.
 In an ITU-R meeting during 2011, an additional frame rate was added to UHDTV of 120 fps.